Chapter 3:

 Much as many current-day convulsions of blood and guts could trace their origin to a nondescript room of unassuming suits, America’s fight against a much older kind of terror was headed from a decidedly mundane set of offices.

-This headquarters was nestled in a sprawling administrative complex in Virginia, a short ride away from the nest of squirming expresso-guzzling worms and that seat of Beelzebub that was Washington DC.
+This headquarters was nestled in a sprawling administrative complex in Virginia, a short ride away from the seat of Beelzebub that was Washington DC.

-Ostensibly, it was a minor branch of the NRO, the National Reconnaissance Office, one of the multitude of special-access programs which so ravenously dipped into their lion’s share of the black budget.
+Ostensibly, it belonged to a minor branch of the NRO, the National Reconnaissance Office, one of the multitude of special-access programs which so ravenously dipped into the lion’s share of the black budget.

-The purview of its parent was the operation of the country’s constellation of spy satellites, the eyes in low orbit peering into the geopolitical, deadly serious, but still largely mundane affairs of men; this little corner of it peered down into the abyss, and more often than not hurled high explosives at any weird noises.
+It's parent organization's purview as that of the country’s constellation of spy satellites: the eyes in low orbit peering into the geopolitical, deadly serious, but still largely mundane affairs of men; this little corner of it peered down into the abyss, and more often than not hurled high explosives at any weird noises.

-In reality, the federal government had had at its disposal a force for countering the unnatural for nearly a century.
-This group had adopted several names over its existence, its fortunes waxing and waning over the decades.
+In reality, the federal government has had at its disposal a force for countering the unnatural for nearly a century.

 Their remit was to begin with domestic.
 But born to that tempestuous stretch of time when America was still growing into its hegemonic skin, and had just recently begun to stretch the fingers of its influence beyond its borders, so did the fledgling service find themselves farther and farther abroad.

 Its latest iteration went by the two-letter code name CEMETERY WIND.
 Its direct action element was designated BLACK KNIGHT, its door kickers and shooters.
-Both went by a other myriad other nonspecific names and acronyms, but to its members, it was simply The Program and The Unit.
+Both went by a other myriad other nonspecific names and acronyms through the years, but to its members, it was simply The Program and The Unit.

 Even the secret within a secret that was the Program had not survived the vast expansion of bureaucracy that followed in the wake of the Global War on Terror unscathed.
-Nor could the Unit always escape the deficiencies of the broader armed forces through the decades.
+Nor could the Unit always divorce itself from the shakeups and misadventures of the broader armed forces through the decades.
 But as they stood today, both were in capable hands.

-Ensconced in that bubble of banality, the Program’s leading lady sat, savoring the aroma of the coffee in-between reading the day’s briefs, when the ranking officer of the Unit barged in with his command-issue scowl and threw a sheaf of papers on her desk.
+Ensconced in that bubble of banality, the Program’s director sat in a posh chair, savoring the aroma of coffee in between reading the day’s briefs, when the ranking officer of the Unit barged in with his command-issue scowl and threw a sheaf of papers on her desk.
 The cover sheet laid out on top was dominated by the header:

 TOP SECRET